CanevottiAlessia/miR-RF/README.md

 ># **miR-RF_classes APPLICATION**

 The **miR-RF_classes** is the second application in the miR-RF repository.
-It provides a workflow, based on Python and R scripts, that classifies each pre-miRNA, previously evaluated with the miR-RF application, into one of four distinct classes.
+It provides a workflow, based on Python and R scripts, that classifies each pre-miRNA, previously evaluated with the miR-RF application, into one of four distinct classes:
 - **R** (Resilient);
 - **D** (Dispensable);
 - **S** (Spurious);